iagrant/Recipes/Bread/Bread-Machine/Bread #001.md

 - 2tsp of yeast (reduce at altitude!!)
 - 1 1/2 Cups of water

+Rose till it overflowed and then baked for an hour.

 ## Lessons learned:
 - At altitude less yeast is needed and some recommend reducing the starches and replacing that volume with heavier flours or just reducing volume entirely.